 Cook this tasty Vegan Mushroom Bhaji for an easy Family Dinner.
-With minimal preparation, this Bhaji comes together in less than 30 minutes with my fantastic new Samuel Groves Pans.
-Skip the takeaway and serve this replica of your takeaway favorite with homemade Naan bread or fluffy rice.
+With minimal preparation, this Indian Mushroom curry can be ready in less than 30 minutes.
+So, skip the takeaway and serve up a homemade version of your takeaway favourite with homemade Naan bread or rice.

-I was introduced to this Mushroom bhajee curry and Paneer Peshawari by a local catering service a few years ago.
-They used to deliver wholesome meals in dabba’s and it tasted just like home.
+We were introduced to Takeaway Mushroom Bhaji, along with Paneer Peshawari by a local catering service a few years ago.
+They used to deliver wholesome meals in Dabbas, which included Dal Tarka, this Indian mushroom curry, Brown Rice, Roti, and Pickle, and it tasted just like homemade food.

-Fast & Easy – This recipe for Mushroom Curry is super fast and easy.
-You really do not need any special skills or effort.
+Fast and Easy Preparation – This recipe makes preparing Indian Mushroom Curry super quick and easy.
+It takes only 30 minutes to make, and you don’t need any special skills or effort to do it.

-Healthy – I call this curry with mushrooms an everyday Indian curry – because it’s healthy and has no frills in the recipe.
+Healthy Meal Option – This everyday Indian curry with mushrooms is healthy and has no frills in the recipe.
+It’s perfect if you’re looking for a healthy meal option.

 How to make Easy Mushroom Bhaji step by step?